alxshelepenok/lumen/content/posts/ic-action-an-open-source-github-action-to-deploy-canisters-to-the-internet-computer.md

 * A new Internet Computer HTTP Gateway
 * Canister Proxying

-In Fleek, DFINITY's Internet Computer comes as an alternative to hosting on IPFS, with a different set of perks and purpose.
-It's a trustless, permissionless, and open blockhain-based infrastructure, and in the future it could allow us to rebuild Fleek on top of a 100% decentralized infrastructure.
+In Fleek, DFINITY's Internet Computer comes as an alternative to hosting on IPFS, with a different set of perks and purposes.
+It's a trustless, permissionless, and open blockchain-based infrastructure, and in the future it could allow us to rebuild Fleek on top of a 100% decentralized infrastructure.

 But, if you look outside of Fleek, it is much more.